leungarthur/leungarthur.github.io-old/_posts/2023-03-04-licor-script.md

 title:  "A simple script for reading LI-6400 data files into an R dataframe"
 ---

 The LI-6400XT is the one of the most common gas exchange instruments for studying photosynthesis.
-However, the format of the files that it outputs is not so friendly with common languages for data analysis.
+However, the format of the files that it outputs is not so friendly with common methods for data analysis.

 It was time-consuming for me to do the following in Excel:
 1. Take the columns of data that I'm interested in, e.g., the "Photo" column with CO<sub>2</sub> assimilation rate values.
 2. Get rid of empty cells.
 The "Remark=" lines only have content in the first column, but adds empty cells for the rest of the row.
 3. Merge data from multiple files together.

+If you are reading this it is probably because I shared this with you.
+So you know what I'm talking about.

-So, I'd like to share a script that does that.
-I originally made this for my own research, but thought it would be useful for my Sage lab colleagues.
-I will note that you have to manually add the leaf area to the raw .xls files and save it as .xlsx, because `readxl` doesn't seem to be able to read the .xls ouputted by the LI-6400.
+For my script, you have to manually add the leaf area to the raw .xls files and save it as .xlsx, because `readxl` doesn't seem to be able to read the .xls ouputted by the LI-6400.
 Otherwise, I would have used a separate .csv file with the leaf areas and just directly load the .xls files with the script.

 - I used `here::here()` to get the filepath to the location of the R script as a string.
 This is useful because it works on macOS and Windows, and it allows the script to be portable (e.g., to be used in a .bat or .command file )
 - I defined a function called `read_licor()`, which takes the path of the .xlsx file from a LI-6400 you want to read and outputs a dataframe with all the columns in the file.